 West Harptree from not longer after the Norman conquest.
 They also gave their name to nearby Farrington Gurney

 and Gurney Slade.
 Sir Thomas de Gournay was one of the men accused of murdering King Edward II at Berkeley Castle

 on 21st September 1327, and this may be the reason why the estate reverted to the Crown at around this time.
 The estate

 was later leased to the Buckland family by the Duchy of Cornwall, and the present mansion was built in the 17th century

-before taking up residence.
+legend that has perpetuated.
 In 1928 the mansion was bought by Sir Edward Geoffrey Hippisley-Cox, but his family

 were obliged to sell it after his death in 1954.
 The above photograph was taken in the 1930s.